 It’s an honor and privilege for me.

 My mother got sick at the beginning of 2015.
-I tried to help her by making money online (her treatment was expensive, and we were poor), but since I knew nothing at the time, I was unsuccessful, she died, and I was left with no job, a mountain of debts, and no real future.
+I tried to make money online and help (her treatment was expensive, and we were poor), but since I knew nothing at the time, I was unsuccessful, she died, and I was left with no job, a mountain of debts, and no real future.

 Since this is Serbia and there are no jobs to be found here, I returned to the internet to try and master this making money online thing.

-This time there was no time pressure on me, and I knew that I would succeed as long as I keep learning and improving every day, little by little.
+There was no time pressure on me, and I knew that I would succeed as long as I kept learning and improving every day, little by little.

 That is what happened.

 I found work as a Freelance SEO writer, and that job put food on my table.
-In the meantime, I also joined Wealthy Affiliate, which is a sort of school for newbies who want to become affiliate marketers (read this Wealthy Affiliate Review here for more info).
+In the meantime, I also joined Wealthy Affiliate, a school for newbies who want to become affiliate marketers (read this Wealthy Affiliate Review here for more info).

-I studied hard, tried things, experimented a lot.
+I studied hard, tried things, and experimented a lot.

-Some of it worked, most didn’t, but I was able to build up my blog from the ground up little by little.
+Some of it worked and most didn’t, but I could build up my blog from the ground up little by little.

-Now it’s still not where I want it to be but I’m in the process of transitioning from freelance writing to affiliate marketing.
+Now it’s still not where I want it to be, but I’m transitioning from freelance writing to affiliate marketing.

 It’s exciting and a tonne of fun.